 In a stem cell transplant for cancer, very high doses of chemo are used, often along with radiation therapy, to try to destroy all the cancer cells.
 This treatment kills the stem cells in the bone marrow and other healthy cells of the body as well.
-Soon after treatment, stem cells are given to replace those that were destroyed.
+Therefore, stem cells stored before chemo or radiation would be salvaged and proposed to use in treating to restore immunity of the patient.
+Soon after chemo or radiation therapy, stored stem cells are given to replace those that were destroyed.
 This process is called stem cell transplants for cancers.

 There are 3 basic types of transplants.
 They are named based on who gives the stem cells with respect to the host’s body: